 Nutrition

-Remove the chicken from the oven and allow it to rest for a few minutes so the juices can redistribute throughout the breast.
-Serve and enjoy!
+Let chicken rest: Remove the chicken from the oven and allow it to rest for a few minutes so the juices can redistribute throughout the breast.
+Let them rest!
+Resting is an important final step to allow the juices to redistribute throughout the chicken breast.

 A lovely simple dinner, despite sodium levels those of us who are elderly cannot tolerate.
 Although I thoroughly rinsed off the brine, I didn’t add salt to the seasoning and they were plenty salty.
 I always buy chicken breasts in family packs and they are huge.
 Both my favorite local supermarket and Aldi’s aways have them for under $3 a lb, and often $2.49, making them one of the cheapest protein options.
 But they tend to be huge so I split them horizontally.
 Boneless chicken breasts here in NC are often cheaper than boneless thighs, which my DH won’t eat, so finding recipes for the less tender breasts is always a good thing.
 This is a good recipe to make extra chicken for later meals.